 Saving Death Benefit Payments To Beneficiaries

 The grace period serves two extremely useful purposes for life insurance owners and beneficiaries.
 The first and arguably most important benefit of the grace period is that if a premium payment is slightly late, the grace period prevents a life insurance company from denying an otherwise valid death claim.
 This is very important to the beneficiaries of the policy, who may be relying on the proceeds of the death benefit to provide for them after an insured person passes away.
+If a death occurs during the grace period, a life insurance company must honor the claim and pay the death benefit out to the beneficiary.

-This is all the more important because it is easy for an insured/owner to miss a payment when he or she is near death.
+This is all the more important because it is easy for an insured person or owner to miss a payment when he or she is near death.
 The owner may be in the hospital, either because they are sick or they are visiting the insured, and the family may overlook bills for a brief time.
 It is also easy to miss a bill during life changes such as moving and changing addresses, or spending time on vacation.
 If every time a bill was slightly late an insurance company denied a death claim, there would be a lot of beneficiaries who were counting on the money left in the lurch for what could be a very valid reason for being late.

 Even if the beneficiaries were eventually able to recover their payment through the court systems, this is a long and costly process, and it would make people much less likely to buy life insurance in the first place.
 The grace period helps preemptively resolve disputes of this nature, facilitates fairness in the life insurance industry, and promotes a standardized healthy and ethical business environment.